Stanley Jean-Baptiste: New Orleans Saints

 The New Orleans Saints selected Jean-Baptiste in the second round (58th overall) of the 2014 NFL draft.
-He was the sixth cornerback selected in 2014.
+He was the sixth cornerback selected in the draft.
 On May 18, 2014, the Saints signed Jean-Baptiste to a four-year, $3.57 million contract and a signing bonus of $970,000.
 He played in only four games during his rookie year with the Saints, almost entirely on special teams.

-On September 3, 2015, Jean-Baptiste was constantly beaten in coverage during the Saints' 38–10 loss to the Green Bay Packers in their last preseason game.
-He was released two days later on September 5, 2015.
+On September 3, 2015, Jean-Baptiste was constantly beaten in coverage during the Saints' 38–10 loss to the Green Bay Packers in their final preseason game.
+He was released by New Orleans two days later.

 Detroit Lions

 On September 6, 2015, Jean-Baptiste cleared waivers.
 Later that afternoon, he was signed to the practice squad of the Detroit Lions after refusing offers from several other teams.
 He was cut by the Lions on December 15.

 Seattle Seahawks

-On December 17, 2015, Jean-Baptiste was signed to the Seattle Seahawks practice squad.
+On December 17, 2015, Jean-Baptiste was signed to the Seattle Seahawks' practice squad.